nasa/cumulus/docs/deployment/config_descriptions.md

 Configuration for the Amazon Elasticsearch Service (ES) instance.
 Optional.
 Set `es: null` to disable ElasticSearch.

 VPC note: When using Amazon ElasticSearch Service in a VPC run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com` before deploying.
+This operation only needs to be done once per account.

 You can update `es` properties and add additional ES alarms.
 For example: